 We learned a lot about penguins, such as they tend to be monogamous, they are friendly, and they have quite the appetite!
 Penguins eat about two to three times their own weight in fish daily- 13 pounds!
 The birds we spent time with were named after popular TV show characters (the newest couple are Pam and Jim) and many were rescued.
 Penguins are very loved and popular, and apparently people who travel to other countries where penguins reside try to smuggle them back into the United States as pets, and this baker’s dozen of penguins (one female is unattached) were saved from what would likely have been a very unpleasant existence as the unique pets of people not equipped to care for them.

 Penguins have their elegant, tuxedo-shaped camouflage as a way of protecting them from predators in the sea.
 From below, other sea life look up and see white and black (could be shadows and sunlight) and from above, they are a dark spot in a dark sea.
+African Penguins are mostly black and white (their young are blue-gray), and they develop a black chin and white patches or markings on their face as they grow into adulthood.
 Penguins are not nomadic, so unfortunately when their food supply dries up or their habitat is disturbed, they tend to simply die out.
 They don’t really seek better homes and as a result, their numbers are greatly decreasing.
 It was a privilege to be able to spend time with them ♥︎

 After spending time with the penguins outdoors (it was cold!!), we bid adieu to the larger group to go indoors.